-Fitness and health issues mean he is yet to recapture that form which made him such a prodigious young talent and in 2020, he moved to PSV.
+Fitness and health issues mean he never really recaptured the form that made him such a prodigious young talent and in 2020, he moved to PSV.

 It’s easy to forget just how exciting Wright-Phillips was in his youth, winning Manchester City’s Young Player of the Year award for four consecutive seasons, breaking into the England team and earning a big-money move to Premier League champions Chelsea.